usama8659/Cyber-shield-X/README.md

 <p align="center"><i>Malicious image scanner displaying a medium suspicion level due to high entropy, valid magic bytes, file extension type, absence of trailing payload and normal stego heuristics.</i></p>

 ## Code Snippets

+Below snippets are only small fractions of the full implementation and the complete source code will be published after the official launch.

 #### QR Scanner - Payment Detection Code

 ```python